algolia/vue-instantsearch/docs/src/components/RefinementList.md

 Class name | Description
 ---|---
-`ais-RefinementList` | Container class `ais-RefinementList--noRefinement` | Container, if no refinement is enabled `ais-RefinementList-list` | The list of possible refinements `ais-RefinementList-item` | A refinement item `ais-RefinementList-label` | A refinement item's label
+`ais-RefinementList` | Container class `ais-RefinementList--noRefinement` | Container, if no refinement is possible `ais-RefinementList-list` | The list of possible refinements `ais-RefinementList-item` | A refinement item `ais-RefinementList-label` | A refinement item's label